zrho/libra-types/book/src/type_system.md

  - **Open Row:** `r` is a type variable.
  - **Improper Row:** `r` is any other type.

+Through open rows we enable row polymorphism, on top of which we can build [extensible records and variants] and [effect polymorphism].
-Improper rows are unusual and a type system that is built upon Libra might want to exclude them.
+Improper rows are unusual and a type system that is built upon Libra might want to exclude them, either by construction or by using the constraint system.
 We allow improper rows to avoid picking a kind system in Libra.

 Rows support [scoped labels]: row extensions with different labels can be exchanged freely, while the order of entries with the same label must be